 The first snowy day of the year the kids are so excited to play in the snow.
 They spend a couple of hours out in the cold.
 And, I always try to have a hot cocoa waiting for them when they are ready to come in and warm up.
 But going out for a gourmet hot cocoa can also be a special treat.

-Things to Do with Kids During the Holidays
+Special Activities for Kids During the Holidays

 Who doesn’t love taking in sparkling holiday lights in the snow?
 Colorado is the perfect place to do this.
 From the Denver Botanic Gardens and Denver Zoo to just about any mountain town, you can find spectacular holiday lights to enjoy.
 Make sure to stop for hot cocoa during or after your holiday light viewing!